effie95yr/DH110/README.md

 Read more about the [contexual inquiry](https://github.com/effie95yr/DH110/tree/main/Assignment_03#readme).

 ## UX Storytelling
+The first goal of my UX storytelling is to create personas that represent the potential users of my design, which is a website that helps travellers create and share travel plans based on accurate and up-to-date information.
+The second goal of my UX storytelling is to generate possible scenarios in which the potential users may find the design helpful.
+With UX Storytelling, I intend to put myself in the potential users' shoes and try to visualize their needs and challeges.
+I designed two personas for the project.

+Read more about the [empathy maps, journey maps, and personas](https://github.com/effie95yr/DH110/tree/main/Assignment_03#readme).

 ## Wireframe and graphic design element variation

+Read more about the [graphic design](https://github.com/effie95yr/DH110/tree/main/Assignment_06#readme).

 ## Low-fidelity prototype

+Read more about the [low-fidelity prototype](https://github.com/effie95yr/DH110/tree/main/Assignment_05#readme).

 ## High-fidelity prototype

+Read more about the [high-fidelity prototype](https://github.com/effie95yr/DH110/tree/main/Assignment_07#readme).

+## Evaluation and Revision

+## Final prototype

 ## Pitch